Health Professionals

 General Surgery at Hôpital Saint-Antoine, Paris-France

-“The clinical results in this trial indicate that Colovac is an alternative to ileostomy, obviating the burden of stoma care for patients with a rectal cancer.”
+“The preliminary clinical trial results indicate that Colovac is an alternative to ileostomy, obviating the burden of stoma care for patients with a rectal cancer.”

 Read More